ElVit/hassio-addons/lftp-mod/README.md

 ## About

-A simple addon that uses the lftp client.
+A simple addon that uses the LFTP client.
-lftp is a command-line program client for several file transfer protocols.
+LFTP is a command-line program client for several file transfer protocols.
-lftp can transfer files via FTP, FTPS, HTTP, HTTPS, FISH, SFTP, BitTorrent, and FTP over HTTP proxy.
+LFTP can transfer files via FTP, FTPS, HTTP, HTTPS, FISH, SFTP, BitTorrent, and FTP over HTTP proxy.

 This addon is for advanced user and requires knowledge how to write a [lftp script][lftp].